Website Redesign

 Please take a moment to review the videos below to see a comparison of the old website to the new and how the information was migrated from accordion headers to individual pages, updated for a more modern look, and the overall dynamic and interactive user experience.

-The new website was launched in January 2020 and I have been maintaining, updating, adding content, and streamlining it to best SEO practices ever since.
+The new website was launched in January 2020 and I maintained, updated, added content, and streamlined it to best SEO practices until my departure February 2022.

 Old ISSS Website Walk-Through